 By Maria Armental

-Analysts polled by FactSet had expected earnings of $2.60 a share and $6.16 billion in sales.
+Analysts polled by FactSet had expected $1.66 per share on $6.83 billion in revenue.

 Write to Maria Armental at firstname.lastname@example.org